venam/blog/_posts/2016-07-17-what-are-we.markdown

 I am not following any religion.
 God is not a concept that I find convincing, it's a social construct.

-Existentialism makes people believe and do all sorts of things.
+Existentialism and eterinalism makes people believe and do all sorts of things.
 However, what I'm proposing here is concrete and beautiful.

 We are above physicality, we are metadata and exist only as concepts, in the same realm as mathematics - at least our essence is.

+And there is no definition to this essence.

 We are the connections that happen within a timeline of streams of connections.

 This is spirituality.
+Though without spirits and nebulous.
 There's no need for religion.

 Grasping the concepts and ideas, the understanding and awakening to a world